johntrickett86/johntrickett86/README.md

 I love working with PHP and TALL Stack.

-I'm currently working on an OpenSource project, developing a Laravel SDK for Simpro API.
+I'm currently working on building internal tools at EA-RS Group to help automate processes and streamline business operations.